-Gael Henry with a group of Kaiapoi students creating a garden RNDMs from Aotearoa New Zealand/Samoa working overseas Euphrasie Barbier's dream for her Sisters was that they were missionary everywhere - in their own countries and in the 'foreign missions'.
+Henry with a group of students creating a garden RNDMs from Aotearoa New Zealand/Samoa working overseas Euphrasie Barbier's dream for her Sisters was that they were missionary everywhere - in their own countries and in the 'foreign missions'.
 Currently four RNDMs are working overseas.

+Australia

+Italy

-Australia Maureen Dwan-
+Maureen Dwan-

-Italy Josephine Kane - Congregational Leader

-Margaret Scott -is working in Rome as the Coordinator for Care for Our Common Home Commission within the Congregation.
-She also attends JPIC meetings and undertakes some voluntary work for Solidarity with South Sudan, promoting the project to, religious congregations.
-Margaret undertakes some work for the archives at the direction of the Archivist.
+Josephine Kane - Congregational Leader Margaret Scott -is working in Rome as the Coordinator for Care for Our Common Home Commission within the Congregation.